mozilla/PyPOM/docs/user_guide.rst

 object is instantiated with an optional timeout (with a default of 10 seconds) for every page.
 This allows your page objects to define an explicit wait whenever an interaction causes a reponse that a real user would wait for before continuing.
-For example, checking a box might make button enabled.
+For example, checking a box might make a button become enabled.
 If we didn't wait for the button to become enabled we may try clicking on it too early, and nothing would happen.
 Another example of where explicit waits are common is when `waiting for pages to load`_ or `waiting for regions to load`_.

 The following example demonstrates a wait that is necessary after checking a box that causes a button to become enabled::